|

 EBT 15 backing by me.

-EBT 15 had now made its train then ran up to the station to board.
-I went into the station and bought a ticket for Chris and used a free Internet coupon I had printed up for my ticket.
-I got us a pair of covered open car seats so we could avoid the cinders.
-Our train consisted of EBT 2-8-2 15, EBT Open Car 117, EBT Open Car 119, EBT Covered Open Car 175, EBT Caboose 28 and EBT Parlor Car 20.
-We took our seats on a bench in the EBT 175.
-After a few minutes, I detrained for a few more pictures, met our engineer, gave him my business card and told him that we would be chasing the 1:00 PM Departure.
-He said he would be sure to be looking for me.
+With the train made up, EBT 15 then pulled into the station.
+I went into the station and bought a ticket for Chris and used a free Internet coupon I had printed for my ticket.
+I purchased a pair of seats in the covered open car so we could avoid the cinders.
+Our train consisted of EBT 2-8-2 15, Open Car 117, Open Car 119, Covered Open Car 175, caboose 28 and Parlor car 20.
+We took our seats on a bench in the 175.
+After a few minutes, I detrained for a few more pictures, met our engineer, gave him my business card and told him that we would be chasing the 1:00 PM departure.
+He said he would be sure to look for me.

-The 11:00 Departure in front of the station ready to roll.
 I returned to the EBT 175 and sat down.
-An elderly couple was late to arrive and with the train about to depart, they had no place to sit.
-Chris and I then gave up our seats for them and we both would stand at the end of the car for the whole trip.
+An elderly couple was late arriving and with the train about to depart, they had no place to sit.
+Chris and I gave up our seats for them and we both would stand at the end of the car for the whole trip.
 After all these years I was finally going to be riding the East Broad Top Railroad, one of my goals in my railroading life.

-Once out of town, we started seeing the Pennsylvania countryside this route is known for.
+Once out of town, we started seeing the Pennsylvania countryside that this railroad is known for.

 Our train took a slight curve.